lavague-ai/LaVague/docs/docs/lavague-qa/examples.md

         add_to_cart_button.click()

-    @when("the user the confirmation message has been displayed") def confirm_message_displayed(browser):
+    @when("the confirmation message is displayed")
+    def confirm_message_displayed(browser):
         time.sleep(3)  # Wait for the confirmation message to be displayed

-    @when('the user click on "Aller au panier" under "Passer la commande"') def go_to_cart(browser):
+    @when('the user clicks on "Aller au panier" under "Passer la commande"') def go_to_cart(browser):
         go_to_cart_button = WebDriverWait(browser, 10).until(
             EC.element_to_be_clickable(